Early Career Postdoctoral-Faculty Bridge Grant

 Grant at a Glance

-This award provides a post-doctoral associate who plans to launch an independent research career in academia funds to support a post-doctoral associate/fellow for two years once their new research group is launched.
+This award provides a post-doctoral fellow/associate or faculty in first 9 months of appointment who plans to launch an independent research career in academia, funds to support a post-doctoral associate/fellow for two years once their new research group is launched.

 The program will grant multiple awards in December 2023.
 The award supports the salary, benefits, and travel of a postdoctoral fellow for a two-year period.
 The sum is capped at $125,000.
 No overhead cost may be charged, which includes secretarial and/or administrative salaries.
 Funds may not be used to support laboratory technicians, contractors, consultants, or visiting faculty.
 Awardees will receive a letter of award stating that the funds will be disbursed in the first three months following the state date of the faculty appointment.